davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

 3. Open your spreadsheet program, and generate another plot, with the best, worst, and average-case as the series.
 Again, drop it into the proper place in your **Lab Report**.
 Juxtapose the two Charts (between Linear Search and Binary Search) and you can see the power of Binary Search.
 Also, what can you glean about the average-case time complexity of binary search?
 Is it more like the best-case, or the worst-case?

-##### Standard Dev Analysis
+#### Part 4.
+Writing and Analyzing Algorithms
+Let's try something different.
+I'd like you to get into the habit of writing your own algorithms, and then analyzing its running time.
+Here's a method that's often used in statistics and requires a couple passes over your data.

-There's a method that you still need to implement in the `RuntimeTester` called `standardDeviation()`.
+There's a method that you need to implement in the `RuntimeTester` called `standardDeviation()`.
 The standard deviation, which can be denoted using $$\sigma$$, measures the average distance an element in your list is from the average (mean).
 Standard deviation is calculated as follows:

 $$\sigma = \sqrt{\frac{1}{N} \sum_{i=0}^{n-1} (x_i - \mu)^2} = \sqrt{\frac{1}{N} (x_0 - \mu)^2 + (x_1 - \mu)^2 + ... + (x_{n-1} - \mu)^2}$$

 where $$\mu$$ is the mean value of the list and $$x_i$$ refer to each individual value in the list.
 To find the standard deviation of the values in the list, here are the steps you need to follow.

 1. First, you need to find the average, $$\mu$$.